ICMC/codifique/README.md

 # Codifique
-Volunteer at programming classes for the community.
-Resolution of the exercises, challenges, and homework given to the students
+Volunteer as a teachear assistant and tutor for an Introduction to Computer Science Course for the community.
+This repository contains the solutions for the in class exercises and homework assigned by me.